rezabazargan/xDav/README.md

 XDav
 ====

-xDav is a .Net Module For WebDAV Standard base on Http Protocol ,you can check the source code and the example to see how does it work
+xDav is a .Net Module For <a href='http://webdav.org/'> WebDAV </a> Standard base on Http Protocol ,you can check the source code and the example to see how does it work

 Web Config: